jbcodeforce/openshift-studies/docs/knative.md

 ### Define a service for a given image

-oc apply on the following definition:
+oc apply the following definition:

 ```yaml
 apiVersion: serving.knative.dev/v1